MichaelRooney99/homelab-status/README.md

 ### Cloudflare Zero Trust / Tunnels

-The tunnel itself has carried the whole project since the first deploy — no inbound ports opened anywhere on the homelab network, `cloudflared` holding an outbound-only connection out to Cloudflare instead. `21-Manual Incident Authoring UI` (08-08-2026) added the first real access-control layer on top of that: **Cloudflare Access**, gated to the `/admin/*` path specifically, protecting the new admin routes with zero application-level auth code — no password, no session store, nothing in `index.ts` checking who's asking.
+The tunnel itself has carried the whole project since the first deploy — no inbound ports opened anywhere on the homelab network, `cloudflared` holding an outbound-only connection out to Cloudflare instead.
+Adding the admin UI's write-capable routes brought the first real access-control layer on top of that: **Cloudflare Access**, gated to the `/admin/*` path specifically, protecting the admin routes with zero application-level auth code — no password, no session store, nothing in `index.ts` checking who's asking.
 Access validates identity at Cloudflare's own edge, before a request ever reaches this project's containers.

 One real, sharp thing worth knowing before relying on this pattern elsewhere: **publishing a tunnel route does not protect it by default.** A published application with no Access application configured in front of it is reachable by anyone who knows the URL.
 The Access application had to be created as a genuinely separate step — see the journal entry linked below for the full walkthrough of setting this up for real, including two nginx bugs it surfaced along the way.